 Many Glacier Full Day Ride

-From the Many Glacier Corral, we are permitted to take guests to either Cracker Lake or to Poia Lake for a full day day ride.
-Beginning in 2017, the National Park Service is mandating equal use across these two trail systems.
-These requirements are being implemented to manage impacts from horses on high-use trails.
-As a result, the destination of our full day ride will be chosen each day by Swan Mountain staff at the Many Glacier corral based on what current use numbers are for that week.
+We are permitted to take guests to either Cracker Lake or to Poia Lake for a full day day ride.
+Beginning in 2017, the National Park Service mandated equal use across these two trail systems to manage impacts from horses on high-use trails.
+As a result, the destination of our full day ride will be chosen each day by Swan Mountain staff at the Many Glacier corral based on what current use numbers and trail conditions are for that week.
 You will NOT choose which trail to go on.
 Both of these destinations are packed full of majestic views, the potential to spot big game such as moose and bear, and feature a stretch break at a beautiful lake.

-The Cracker Lake trail takes you out along the shores of Lake Sherburne and up along Canyon Creek until you reach the striking turquoise waters of Cracker Lake.
-The ride is packed full of majestic views of the surrounding mountains and good opportunities to see wildlife, especially bears.
-Please note that this trail ride is not offered every day.
+- The Cracker Lake trail takes you out along the shores of Lake Sherburne and up along Canyon Creek until you reach it’s outlet and the striking turquoise waters of Cracker Lake.

-The Poia Lake trail is chock-full of panoramic views of the entire Swiftcurrent Valley as we ride up and over Swiftcurrent Ridge.
-In one glance, you can take in thousands of years of geological history spread out before you.
-Once we reach the top, we will wind down along Kennedy Creek to the untouched Poia Lake where you will be swept away by the perfect silence of Mother Nature.
-Please note that this trail ride is not offered every day.
+- The Poia Lake trail takes you up and over Swiftcurrent Ridge.
+Take in thousands of years of geological history spread out before you.
+Once we crest the ridge, we will wind down along Kennedy Creek to it’s outlet at the foot of the quiet and pristine Poia lake.

 ** HEADER PHOTO BY Trapper Badovinac